FAQs

 When will I hear if I won an award?
 When will I get the feedback from the judges?

 Awards are determined following the conclusion of the event and are announced in May.
-After awards are decided, certificates are generated and photos are uploaded.
-We will notify presenters when these are decided and available.
+After awards are decided, certificates are generated.
+All feedback that is provided by judges will be made available to student presenters and their mentors.
+We will notify presenters and mentors when feedback is available.

 What is the research study referenced in the automatic emails I received?